DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

     - Send it across to owning component
     - Owning component would validate and persist the update

 In the end, the resultant architecture aka microservices, was lot more flexible, modular and maintainable.
-The processes too became more streamlined and we moved more swiftly as a team.
+The processes became more streamlined and we started moving more swiftly as a team.